How do I find my advisor?

 Design and Technical electives must be chosen from a list of approved 400-level Mechanical Engineering courses.
-A complete list is available from the Mechanical & Materials Engineering office or from your adviser.
+A complete list is available from the Mechanical & Materials Engineering office or from your advisor.

 What is the Senior Elective?

-The Senior Elective may be an additional design or technical elective, or with prior adviser approval, may be chosen from a list of approved science, engineering or math courses.
-Consult your adviser.
+The Senior Elective may be an additional design or technical elective, or with prior advisor approval, may be chosen from a list of approved science, engineering or math courses.
+Consult your advisor.

 How do I get credit for the math classes I skipped because of the UNL Math Placement Exam?